jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 # [fit] `RACCommand`

-^ I'm not sure how many people use `RACCommand`, but if you have, you're probably well-aware of how much trouble it can be.
+^ I'm not sure how many people use `RACCommand`, but if you have, you're probably aware of how much trouble it can be.

-^ Commands are intended to trigger work (like a network request) when an action is taken in the UI, then send any results as a signal.
-They're really useful in bindings, because you can set a command on a UI control just like you would set its target and action, and then observe the command elsewhere to obtain the results.
+^ Commands are used to trigger work (like a network request) upon a UI action, then send any results as a signal.
+They're useful in bindings, because you can set a command on a UI control just like you would set up target/action, and then observe the command elsewhere to see the results.

-^ Unfortunately, they're also overcomplicated, with a rarely-used concurrent execution feature, confusing error handling, and a dependency upon the main thread (which makes unit testing especially hard).
+^ Unfortunately, they're overcomplicated, with concurrent execution feature (rarely used), confusing error handling, and a coupling to the main thread (which makes testing hard).

 ---

 > ReactiveCocoa has **too much magic**!
 -- the internet

-^ Finally, the most abstract complaint we hear is that RAC is simply "too magical," what with its macros and KVO and… that's it, I guess?
+^ Finally, the most abstract complaint we hear is that RAC is simply "too magical," what with its macros and its KVO.

 ^ Although we've always offered "non-magical" ways to do the same thing, this has been a turnoff for potential users, so it is a problem for adoption.